-Now, I am going to demonstrate with the small experiment, these solutions.
-Before that, let me just state, point out here, that as you can see in this solution, there is no node within the domain of the string, whereas, here there is one node, where the string remains fixed.
-This point is not moving out from the equilibrium position whereas, other points are vibrating.
-Here, all points are vibrating in the same phase.
-So, the string essentially moves through intermediate configurations like this and then again comes back and passes through the equilibrium points.
-At the equilibrium points, the string again becomes straight and then starts moving down and reaches this extreme; again repeats; starts afresh.
+Before that let me just state, point out here that as you can see in this solution there is no node within the domain of the string, whereas here there is one node, where the string remains fixed.
+This point is not moving out from the equilibrium position, whereas other points are vibrating.
+Here all points are vibrating in the same phase, show the string essentially moves through intermediate configurations like this and then again comes back and passes through the equilibrium points.

-Here, the intermediate configurations look like this.
-So, you see a point here and a point here, they are simply out of phase.
-So, when this is moving up, this is moving down and vice versa.
-So, but two points on this, in this lobe, they are moving in phase.
-So, either the phase is either zero, phase difference between two points of the string is either zero or it is pi.
-So, now I will demonstrate using a small experiment these modes.
-So, here I have a string, which I have made taut by pulling and here this is an exciter which is nothing, but a simple electric shaver.
-Now, as I pluck the string, you see the motion seizes after some time.
-This is expected, since all real systems, they have internal damping.
-But, in our model that we have considered till now, we do not have damping.
-So, to cancel the effect of damping, I must have an exciter, which must pump the same amount of energy that is being dissipated, with the due to the internal damping in the string.
+So at the equilibrium point the string again become straight and then starts moving down and reaches this extreme again, repeats, starts fresh.
+Here the intermediate configurations look like this.
+So you see a point here and a point here, they are simply out of phase, so when this is moving up, this is moving down and vice versa.
+So, but two points in this loop they are moving in phase.

+So the phase is either 0, phase difference between two points of the string is either 0 or it is Phi.
+So, now I will demonstrate using a small experiment, these modes.

+So, here I have a string, which I have made taut by pulling and here there is an exciter, which is nothing but a simple electric shaver.
+Now as I pluck the string you see the motion ceases after sometime.
+This is expected since all real systems they have internal damping but in our model that we have considered till now we cannot have damping.
+So to cancel the effect of damping, I must have an exciter, which must pump the same amount of energy that is being dissipated due to the internal damping in the string.

-Now, let us see.
-So, this is the first mode of vibration of the string.
+Now let us see, so this is the first mode of vibration of the string.
 This is how it will look like when it is vibrating in the first mode.
 Now let me try the second mode.

-This is the second mode of vibration of the string and I may also try the third mode, which may not be visible very clearly, because the amplitudes are so small.
-But, the second mode is quiet clear and the first mode as well.
-So, this is what we have observed.
-We have seen the first two modes quite clearly, third mode, because the amplitudes are so small, has been, is less visible and so on for the higher modes.
-But then, whenever I pluck a string, I actually excite a number of these modes.
-So, the motion of the string, if I pluck a string at an arbitrary point, then I am actually exciting a number of these modes.
-So, the solution is more complicated, but, I can, by special means excite only these individual modes and we have seen that in a demonstration.
+So this is the second mode of vibration of the string and I may also try the third mode which may not be visible very clearly, because the amplitudes are so small.
+But the second mode is quite clear and the first mode as well.
+So, this is what we have observed we have seen the first two modes quite clearly, third mode because the amplitudes are so small has been less visible and so on for the higher modes.
+But then, whenever, I pluck a string I actually excite a number of these modes.

+So the motion of the string if I pluck a string or at an arbitrary point, then I am actually exciting a number of these modes, so the solution is more complicated.
+But I can by special means excite only these individual modes and we have seen that in a demonstration.